khanlab/labelmerge/docs/getting_started/docker.md

 Open your Windows Command Prompt by clicking the `Windows` button and typing `cmd` and pressing the `Enter` on your keyboard.
 This is where you will enter your SCATTR commands.
-Feel free to make a new directory with `mkdir` or move to a directory you would like to work out of with `cd.
+Feel free to make a new directory with `mkdir` or move to a directory you would like to work out of with `cd'.
 For this example, we will work from:

 ```